 - 4.9 Significant imports of a particular product may indicate that the market is wider than Singapore.
 Imports could come solely from the international operations of domestic sellers, in which case they may not act as an independent constraint on domestic undertakings.
 Also, in order to import on a larger scale, international sellers may require substantial investments in establishing distribution networks or branding their products in the destination country.
 These factors may mean that sellers of the relevant product located outside Singapore would not provide a sufficient constraint on domestic sellers to be included in the relevant geographic market. - 4.10 On the other hand, a lack of imports does not necessarily imply that the market could not be a regional or a wider international market.
 The potential for imports may still be an important source of supply-side substitution should prices rise.
-This possibility could constrain the exercise of market power by existing sellers. - 4.11 Where the geographic market is to be widened as a result of significant imports, the competitive constraints considered should only reflect those that impact competition in Singapore specifically.
+This possibility could constrain the exercise of market power by existing sellers and may be taken into consideration at the stage(s) of geographic market definition, competition assessment, or both. - 4.11 Where the geographic market is to be widened as a result of supply-side substitution through significant imports, the competitive constraints considered should only reflect those that impact competition in Singapore specifically.
 For example, if the geographic market is widened to worldwide to reflect significant imports from global suppliers as opposed to just suppliers in Singapore, the market shares to be considered should generally reflect the worldwide supply to Singapore instead of the market shares of global suppliers throughout the world, which may include sales that are not to customers in Singapore and thus overstate the competitive constraints.